• Skip to primary navigation

 Cons: You’d have to invest some time to learn the rules by the book.

-19. Photographer
+22. Photographer

-Average Salary: $51,300 per year
+Average Salary: $47,288 per year

 You might have picked up a photography hobby before.
 But because of life, you were busy with other things.
-This is usually the case for people who wanted to do photography on the side.
+This is usually the case for people who want to do photography on the side.

 If you still have that love for photography in you, pick up that hobby again and start earning with it!